omarryhan/flask-stateless-auth/README.md

     - Authenticate statelessly without the use of sessions.
 (Typically used when implementing REST APIs).
     - Not to issue signed tokens e.g.(JWT), instead issue tokens that are to be validated against a db or a datastore of sorts.

+- Flask-Stateless-Auth is similar to OAUTH2 but it's specifically designed to provide the ability for *1st party* clients to authenticate with bearer tokens.
+- Flask-Stateless-Auth stores a current_stateless_user variable in the request context upon authentication using the `token_required` decorator

+- Developer is free to implement their own authorization scheme, However:
+    - A typical `header_name` is 'Authorization'
+    - A typical `auth_type` is 'Bearer'
+    - A typical `token` is a random b64 encoded string.
+    - A typical `token_type` is: an access or refresh token

+## Important Remarks:

 - Flask-Stateless-Auth does not enforce the usage of any kind of db or data structure
 - Flask-Stateless-Auth however enforces the use of a certian format for your chosen authorization header, the format is as follows:
     - {'header_name': 'auth_type' + ' ' + 'token'}

-- Developer is free to implement their own authorization protocol.
-    - A typical `header_name` is 'Authorization'
-    - A typical `auth_type` is 'Bearer'
-    - A typical `token` is a random string.
-    - A typical `token_type` is: an access, refresh or permenant token
-- Flask-Stateless-Auth stores a current_stateless_user variable in the request context upon authentication using the `token_required` decorator

-## Important Remarks:

-Flask-Stateless-Auth needs 2 callbacks in order to function properly:
+- Flask-Stateless-Auth needs 2 callbacks in order to function properly:

 - `token_loader`: Should load a token from your models given, a `token`, `token_type`, and `auth_type`
 - `user_loader`: Should load a user from your models given token(token loaded from token loader)